Mlaiel/iacherie/docs/deployment/kubernetes_deployment.md

 # Wait for services to be ready
-echo "⏳ Waiting for services to be ready..." kubectl wait --for=condition=Available deployment/ainflue-api -n ainflue --timeout=300s kubectl wait --for=condition=Available deployment/ainflue-crawler -n ainflue --timeout=300s
+echo "⏳ Waiting for services to be ready..." kubectl wait --for=condition=Available deployment/iacherie-api -n iacherie --timeout=300s kubectl wait --for=condition=Available deployment/iacherie-crawler -n iacherie --timeout=300s

 # Deploy ingress
 echo "🌐 Deploying ingress..."